Abdelrahman122003/AdvancedSoftware/DesignPattern/FactoryMethod/README.md

 -- Each style has different various pizza types (cheese, pepperoni, clam and veggie).
 -- we have abstract class pizza that has methods prepare, bake, cut and box.
 -- We have various pizza types that extend the Pizza class and override all of its methods in their respective classes.

+## I will provide an explanation of the abstract factory pattern in a separate directory

 ## How to avoid OO Designs that violate the Dependency Inversion Principle?